The Fun Stuff...

 The More Serious Stuff...

-Tim is an Associate Teaching Professor and former Director of the Institute for Social Innovation at Carnegie Mellon University's Heinz College of Public Policy and Management and Information Technology.
+Tim was an Associate Teaching Professor and former Director of the Institute for Social Innovation at Carnegie Mellon University's Heinz College of Public Policy and Management and Information Technology.
+He retired from the full-time faculty in 2020 and continues to teach at CMU as an adjunct professor.
 He has spent nearly 35 years leading global organizations and advising executives in the public, private, and not-for-profit sectors.
-His primary areas of focus include innovation, entrepreneurship, human performance optimization, supply chain management, design thinking, and strategy from a global perspective.
+His primary areas of focus include innovation, entrepreneurship, human performance optimization, supply chain management, design thinking, and strategy development from a global perspective.
 He has lectured, traveled, and worked extensively in over 40 countries and territories around the world.

-He was the founding Executive Director of CMU-Australia and founder and CEO of the Social Innovation Accelerator which provided direct support and investment for ventures focused on new ways to address vexing social problems.
+From 2007-2010, he was the Executive Director of CMU-Australia and, prior to that role, was founder and CEO of the Social Innovation Accelerator which provided direct support and investment for ventures focused on new ways to address vexing social problems.
 He has held leadership positions at McKinsey, IBM, and two start-up companies, is on the Board of Directors of Diamond Kinetics, and is a venture advisor at AlphaLab Gear, one of the world’s first incubators for early-stage hardware and robotics ventures.